 It’s time for fire departments to realize the opportunity that tech presents when it comes to protecting their communities.

-Thankfully, technology provides a solution that all firefighters can easily embrace.
-Departments across the country are already feeling the benefits of modernizing and seeing the cost-savings while keeping their communities safer.
+The latest technology solutions are easy to learn and make it far easier to keep communities safer with sharable and interactive pre-plans and inspections.
+Fire Departments across the country are already feeling the benefits of modernizing and seeing the cost-savings while keeping their communities safer.

 Take the Fire Department of Monterey, California – with a merger of several municipal departments, each with a pre-planning process, it was time to consolidate and rethink pre-planning for the department.
 Naturally, they embraced Smart Tech, and it made a huge improvement to their productivity (not to mention, a 20% in cost-saving).
 Brendan Connolly, a firefighter at Monterey Fire Department explains;

 “This is pre-planning for the 21st century, where a fire company can go out, spend time at the building with an iPad in hand, and have a completed pre-plan by the time they get back to the rig.”